AdrianPricopie/Youtube-Project-Testing-/README.md

 - All test cases are written and reviewed.
 - All test cases will be created in Jira as the test management tool.
-- Automated tests will be developed using an appropriate testing framework (e.g., Selenium, BDD for GUI testing, pytest for API testing).
 - Results of automated tests will be reported and monitored in Jira, facilitating the tracking and management of discovered defects.

 ### Test Implementation